tensorwerk/hangar-py/docs/Hangar-Tutorial-002.rst

 the ``HEAD`` of ``"master"`` to point to the ``"HEAD"`` of ``"new"``, and the merge is complete.

-This situation is reffered to as a **Fast Forward (FF) Merge**.
+This situation is referred to as a **Fast Forward (FF) Merge**.
 A FF merge is safe to perform any time a linear history lies between the ``"HEAD"`` of some ``topic`` and ``base`` branch, regardless of how many commits or changes which were introduced.

 For other situations, a more complicated **Three Way Merge** is required.
-This merge method will be explained a bit more later in this tutorail
+This merge method will be explained a bit more later in this tutorial

 .. code:: python